 Toughness in a Tiny Package: What I Learned From a Kinglet

-The temperature had dropped to 7° F, and I was concerned.
+The temperature had dipped to 7° F, and I was concerned.

 On winter walks, I always watch for one of my favorite birds—the ones with the charming name—Golden-crowned Kinglets.
-These birds are small, friendly, and endearing.
+These birds are small, friendly, and always on the move.
 As they flutter around, they keep up a constant chatter with each other like tiny bells ringing.

 In the coldest temperatures, how does such a tiny bird survive?
 What I've learned about their clever strategy helped me as a writer.
 It's a story that was unknown until recent years.

 I continued my hike while I listened for them.
 Around a curve in the trail, I finally heard the familiar sound I'd waited for—bells.

 The tiny birds flitted from branch to branch, some almost touching my hand, but never staying still for long in their constant search for food.
-The little flock of birds looked just as cheery and active as always, as if the 7 degrees the night before hadn't bothered them at all.
+The little flock of birds looked just as cheery and active as always, as if the seven degrees the night before hadn't bothered them at all.